 - Switch On your Wi-Fi by going into the Settings menu of your phone and tapping on Wi-Fi.

-- Enter the correct network name and password and tap on ‘Connect’
+- Enter the correct network name and password and tap on ‘Connect.’

 What to do when the Wi-Fi Connection Keeps Dropping?

 Does the Wi-Fi connection disconnect every time your phone goes to sleep?
-The problem of a dropping connection is usually caused because of the settings of your Wi-Fi which may cause the Wi-Fi to disconnect every time your phone is in sleep mode.
+The problem of a dropping connection is usually caused by the settings of your Wi-Fi which may cause the Wi-Fi to disconnect every time your phone is in sleep mode.
 The settings can be changed so that the Wi-Fi is on all the time and you do not miss out on important emails or messages when your phone is inactive.
 Access the Wi-Fi settings to change your settings so that your Wi-Fi is always On.
 Check Solution 10 for further details.

-What if my Wi-Fi Won’t turn on ?
+What if my Wi-Fi Won’t turn on?

 Read the article on Wi-Fi won’t turn on